Jurassic Park Interactive

 Jurassic Park Interactive is an action video game based on the 1993 movie Jurassic Park.
-It was released in North America on May 10, 1994 exclusively for the 3DO Interactive Multiplayer by Universal Interactive Studios.
+It was released in North America on May 10, 1994 exclusively for 3DO by Universal Interactive Studios.
 Jurassic Park Interactive was the first video game released by Universal Interactive Studios.

 Gameplay

 The game's interface is a computer screen that allows the player to navigate a map of the island, as well as a collection of five minigames programmed by Dennis Nedry.
 Players have to locate various guests on the map, then engage in a short first-person action level that either involves outrunning a Tyrannosaurus in a jeep, escaping from a small building containing raptors, or shooting approaching dilophosaurs with a charged electric gun.
 The end of the game comes once the player successfully relocates all of the island's guests to the helipad dock and locates outside help by breaking through the minigames.

 Depending on the difficulty level chosen (Normal, Hard, or Expert), more guests are shown on the map to be saved, and less time is allowed in total to break through the minigames.
 In the minigames the player controls feather-light jeeps and microchips that blast floppy disks that read "DUMP".